wavexx/fgallery/README.rst

 On Debian/Ubuntu, you can install all the required dependencies with::

-  sudo apt-get install imagemagick exiftran zip libimage-exiftool-perl libjson-xs-perl
+  sudo apt-get install imagemagick exiftran zip liblcms2-utils sudo apt-get install libimage-exiftool-perl libjson-perl libjson-xs-perl

 To save more space in the generated galleries, we recommend installing also the optional dependencies::